verdantlearn/gis-beginner-oe4bw/modules/Representing-Data/_posts/2000-02-01-holding-page.md

 ---
-title: Welcome
+title: Awaiting release
 ---

-## Module 1: Introducting QGIS
+## Module 2: Representing data

-The materials for this module will be published on Friday 18 June 2021
+The materials for this module are awaiting release, and will be published on Friday 18 June 2021

-### Learning objectives